cbl-dart/cbl-dart/docs/docs/install.md

    :::note

-   `CouchbaseLiteDart.init` downloads the needed native libraries if they have not already been cached.
+   `api|cbl_dart|CouchbaseLiteDart.init` downloads the needed native libraries if they have not already been cached.
 See its [documentation][couchbaselitedart.init] for for more information.

    :::